husnaiqbal/Portfolio/Alumni Donation Analysis/README.md

 Built decision trees and mined association rules to further interpret donor behaviors

 📈 Results & Insights

 Achieved up to 93.2% model accuracy

 Top predictors: NumYearsDonate, Amount1stGift, BequestLikelihood, GradYear, AthleticsDonor

 Found that:

-Donating 3+ times in 9 years was a major indicator of future donations
+- Donating 3+ times in 9 years was a major indicator of future donations

-Newer grads tend to donate more likely due to senior gifts
+- Newer grads tend to donate more likely due to senior gifts

-Larger first-time gifts and high bequest scores significantly boosted donation predictions
+- Larger first-time gifts and high bequest scores significantly boosted donation predictions

-Breakdown plots revealed how personal characteristics affect each individual’s prediction
+- Breakdown plots revealed how personal characteristics affect each individual’s prediction

 💡 Why This Matters

-The model helps university advancement teams:
+The model helps do the following:

-Identify high-potential donors
+- Identify high-potential donors

-Understand which alumni traits matter most
+- Understand which alumni traits matter most

-Tailor communication based on donation drivers
+- Tailor communication based on donation drivers

 This blend of machine learning + explainability gives real, actionable insights for fundraising strategy.